foundersandcoders/ws-software-design-js/README.md

 ## User Requirements
 All software projects should ideally be rooted in trying to solve a problem for a user.
 This workshop will be based around the following (slightly contrived) scenario.

 Your end-user is starting out as a developer and wants to build their profile.
 One way they want to do this is by increasing their reputation score on StackOverflow.
-They have come to you and asked you to build them a simple app that will allow them to:
+They have come to you and asked you to build them a simple client-side app that will allow them to:

 1. Easily find questions that they can gain reputation points for answering.
 2. Find aspirational targets by finding the top answerers for topics.